-The uterus is the most important part of the female reproductive system in a woman’s body.
+The uterus is the most essential part of the female reproductive system in a woman’s body.
 Fibroids are growths that can take place in one or more parts of this organ.
-The article provides information about different types of fibroids, their classification and where they grow.
+The article provides information about different types of fibroids, their classification, and where they grow.

 What is a Fibroid?

 A fibroid is a benign (non-cancerous) tumor that grows in the wall of the uterus.
 Fibroids can vary from tiny (less than 1 cm in diameter) to large (more than 5 cm in diameter).
 They can grow singly or in clusters.
 Fibroids are also known as myomas, leiomyomas, or fibromyomas.

 It is estimated that up to 80% of women will develop one or more fibroids during their lifetime.
 However, not all women with fibroids will experience symptoms.
 For those who do, the most common symptom is heavy menstrual bleeding.
 Other symptoms may include pelvic pain and pressure, pain during intercourse, and urinary frequency or urgency.